 You should definitely do the same exercise for your Payment Methods.

-By checking out the info mentioned in this article you are going to be fully aware how your customers behave when it comes to purchasing your goods, where they experience problems or get distracted when it comes to actually complete the payment, your strengths, and weaknesses, etc.
+By using Conversific and checking out the info mentioned in this article you are going to be fully aware how your customers behave when it comes to purchasing your goods, where they experience problems or get distracted when it comes to actually complete the payment, your strengths, and weaknesses, etc.

 You can see all this at one place in your Conversific account.